-Michelle Combs Michelle Comba Associate Director for Research and Review Subject:
+Michelle Combs Michelle Com

+Associate Director for Research and Review

+Subject:

-Working Files on Yuriy Ivanovich Nosenko Containing Information Not Believed Relevant to the Assassination of President John F. Kennedy
+Working Files on Yuriy Ivanovich Nosenko Containing Information Not

+Believed Relevant to the Assassination of President John F. Kennedy

 Previously, the Review Board voted to declare NBR approximately 2400 pages of material on Yuriy Ivanovich Nosenko contained in the CIA sequestered collection microfilm unrelated to the assassination of President John F. Kennedy.

 The Review Board staff has since examined an additional two boxes of working files on Nosenko produced as a result of the search for records related to the Kennedy assassination.
 This material either duplicates or is the original copy of the sequestered collection microfilm material previously declared NBR.
 For example, many of the original tapes from which transcripts were produced are found in the working files.
 The Board previously declared the transcripts, which are found in the sequestered collection microfilm, to be NBR.
 The files contain no new material which would add to the understanding of the Nosenko story.

 I recommend that the Board declare the contents of the two boxes of working files on Nosenko to be NBR.

-e:\combs\nbr\nosenko.wpd File 2.4, 4.0.2, and 4.20.5 CIA HAS NO OBJECTION TO DECLASSIFICATION AND/OR
+e:\combs\nbr\nosenko.wpd File 2.4, 4.0.2, and 4.20.5

-IN THIS DOCUMENT

-RELEASE OF OLA INFORMATION

-SECRET

 CI-277-94 31 August 1994

 MEMORANDUM FOR THE RECORD

 SUBJECT: Discussions with Center for the Study of Intelligence on the Release of Material Relating to Yuriy Nosenko

-1. On 3 August I had a series of discussions with the staff of the Center for the Study of Intelligence (CSI) at the Center's office in the Ames Building.
-Our discussion centered on the disposition of more than 3,200 pages relating to the career of former KGB officer--
+- 1. On 3 August I had a series of discussions with the staff of the Center for the Study of Intelligence (CSI) at the Center's office in the Ames Building.
+Our discussion centered on the disposition of more than 3,200 pages relating to the career of former KGB officer--and current CIA independent contractor--Yuriy Ivanovich Nosenko.

--Yuriy Ivanovich Nosenko.
 The documents are being reviewed for declassification and release as required by the JFK law.

-2. The Declassification Problem: CSI's declassification staff has carefully reviewed the Nosenko material.
-Ellie Neiman--a career Directorate of Operations officer--is representing the DO in the review process.
+- 2. The Declassification Problem: CSI's declassification staff has carefully reviewed the Nosenko material.
+Ellie Neiman-a career Directorate of Operations officer--is representing the DO in the review process.

 Ms. Neiman noted that the material can be divided into two parts:

 - Approximately 800 pages that deal with Nosenko's information about Lee Harvey Oswald's life in the Soviet Union and his relationship with the KGB.

 - A body of counterintelligence staff studies, interrogation reports, file reviews, and bona fides studies on Nosenko totaling some 2,400 pages.
 These studies contain sensitive personal and operational material.
 For example:

+1

+JFK Act 5 (g r1 (2) (D) 1

+011011000,0 31 (21 (2)

+WARNING NOTICE

+INTELLIGENCE SOURCES

+OR METHODS INVOLVED

+CL BY SIGNER DECL OADR DRV HUM 4-82

+-SECRET-

+SUBJECT: Discussions with the Center for the Study of Intelligence on the Release of Material Relating to Yuriy Nosenko

 JFK Act 5 (g)(2)(D)

-WARNING NOTICE INTELLIGENCE SOURCES OR METHODS INVOLVED -SECRET NW 65360 Docld:32404522 Page 48 -SECRET-

-JFK Act 5 (g)(2)(D)
+Robert Pringle

 2

-SECRET

-NW 65360 DocId:32404522 Page 49
+CECRET

+CECRET-

 SUBJECT: Discussions with Center for the Study of Intelligence on the Release of Material Relating to Yuriy Nosenko

-3

-SECRE

-SECRET

 CONCUR:

-John Pereira AD/CSI)
+John Pereira (AD/CSI)

-THE REAL PROPERTY OF COMPANY
+2 Scapt 94

-Sapt 94 Date 2
+Date

 Barry Harrelson (CSI)

-Sept 94 Date 2
+2 Sept 94

+Date

-6 Sept 94 Date
+Ellie Neiman 6 Sept 94

-Ellie Neiman /

--SECRET-
+Date

+-SECRET

 SUBJECT: Discussions with Center for the Study of Intelligence on the Release of Material Relating to Yuriy Nosenko

 DO/CIC/AG/FIOB/RPringle:ek/76246 (31 Aug 94)

 Distribution: